fehlin/dialogflow-fulfillment-webhook/README.md

 1. From where the **Call Dialogflow Bot** action is placed in the flow, set **Session Variables**:
 - **Key Name 1**: `transcripts`
 - **Variable to Assign 1**: `<any variable to retrieve transcript context value>`

-This setup ensures that the conversation history between the customer and the bot can be logged and tracked efficiently.